 - You will need to re cut your facing pattern to finish the neckline neatly – see last month’s feature on facings.

-Tools & Supplies you will need to create your neckline adaptations
+Tools & Supplies you will need when adapting the neckline

 The existing pattern you want to adapt